diacode/diacode-website/source/blog/2016-02-09-trello-clone-with-phoenix-and-react-pt-9.html.markdown

 end
 ```

-Note how we build the new `UserBoard` association and insert it after previously checking it
+Note how we build the new `UserBoard` association and insert it after previously checking if
 the board is valid.